WGBH/stock-sales-2/app/views/about/research.md

 4

 ## Main
-WGBH is a program based archive which means that all our content has been specifically shot or created for our programs.

 You know you want *that* shot from a particular WGBH program, but it is *not* in the Digital Clips Collection, and you cannot find it online.
 How do you order it?

 ### 1. Send us an email and identify the shot